St John the Baptist's Church, Crawley: History

 In the Norman era, Slaugham and Cuckfield were the most important places in the north of the county of Sussex.
 When Crawley first started to develop as a village in the 13th century, it was in the parish of Slaugham in the Hundred of Buttinghill (hundreds were ancient divisions of land covering several parishes).
 As the new village was distant from the parish church at Slaugham (St Mary's), several miles south, a stone church was built as a chapel of ease.
 It is known to have existed before 1267, when it was passed on in a will, and it was still the daughter church of Slaugham in 1291; but by the early 15th century it was referred to as a "free" church and a "permanent chantry".
 The parish of Crawley was therefore established separate from Slaugham at some point, probably by the end of the 14th century, and St John the Baptist's was regarded as its parish church by the time chantries were abolished in the 1540s.
 Crawley was a small, very narrow, split parish, and did not cover the whole of the village of Crawley: the boundary between it and the parish of Ifield—and between the Hundred of Buttinghill and the Hundred of Burbeach, in which Ifield lay—ran up the middle of the High Street.
 The detached part of Crawley parish consisted of heavily forested land and one farm near Pease Pottage.
 The total area of the parish was less than 800 acre; Ifield parish was six times larger, in contrast.

 The first additions to the structure came in the 15th century, when a tall tower was added at the western end, the windows in the nave were enlarged and a rood screen was installed between the chancel and the nave.
 The nave roof was also rebuilt at this time, and the earliest surviving memorial carvings and stones in the church are also 15th-century.

 By the 16th century, Crawley's development into a thriving market village meant that its parish was much more important than that of Slaugham, and the connection between their two churches was legally severed.
 At least 150 people regularly attended the church, but its income was modest and priests frequently moved on to richer parishes.
-The building fell into disrepair in the 17th and 18th centuries, although the four cracked bells in the tower were replaced by London bell-founder Thomas Lester in 1742.
-Lester cast dozens of bells for Sussex churches, and reused the metal from the old bells in his work at Crawley.
+The building fell into disrepair in the 17th and 18th centuries.
+In the Chichester Diocesan Survey of 1724, it gives: "4 bells, but onely one in order, 3 being crackt".
+These bells were melted down, and Thomas Lester of Whitechapel cast 2 bells out of them in 1742.
+The treble and tenor weighed 3-3-15cwt and 6-0-11cwt respectively.
+They were inscribed: